-Families tend to hibernate when the temperatures get colder, but there's plenty of winter fun for kids and parents to enjoy together.
-You'll forget all about the winter blahs with activities that keep all of you occupied until the spring thaw.
-Try a little winter fun for kids looking to beat those cabin fever blues.
+Families tend to hibernate when the temperatures get colder, but there's plenty of winter fun for children and parents to enjoy together.
+You'll forget all about the winter blahs with these winter activities for kids looking to beat those cabin fever blues.

 01 of 12